Wondering how to floss your teeth properly? Good!

 If you don't thoroughly clean plaque from your teeth, it hardens over time and forms a substance called tartar.
 This thick deposit can't be removed by brushing or flossing teeth; only dentists can dislodge it with specialist tools during a scale and polish (and the process isn't exactly pleasant).

 Plaque and tartar build-up on your teeth creates a breeding ground for bacteria, which then start attacking your tooth enamel.
-It also gives you bad breath.
+It also gives you bad breath, or halitosis.
 If plaque develops in pockets between the teeth and gums it usually leads to gum disease (gingivitis).
 This condition eventually causes teeth to become loose and even fall out if it's not treated.

-Brushing your teeth properly twice a day is essential for keeping your teeth and gums healthy, and certain electric toothbrushes use a pulsing motion to help clean between teeth.
+Brushing your teeth properly twice a day is essential for keeping your teeth and gums healthy, and some of the best electric toothbrushes use a pulsing motion to help clean between teeth.
 But they are still not a complete replacement for flossing.